Halo Infinite

 Cortana Memory Visualizations

-This was something I did early in production to try to understand ways that we could simulate the 'memory' versions of Cortana.
-We knew that we needed this 'memory' of her, so this was done to help the concept artists and Ian Gargle (FX Lead) understand the feel and tone we wanted to achieve.
-I love the ethereal feel that we accomplished with this version of her.
-It was then replicated and used as a language across different scenes that all focused on an unveiling mystery and passage of time.
-This was then supported by volumetric lighting that was parented to the actor’s root or pedestal so that when the character entered the space, volumetric would follow and aid the feeling of time shifting/entering another plane of existence.
+This language was then replicated and used across different scenes that all focused on an unveiling mystery and passage of time.
+This was then supported by volumetric lighting that was parented to the actor’s root or pedestal so that when the character entered the space, volumetric light would follow and aid the feeling of time shifting or entering another plane of existence.